Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 Dan 8:24 of 23-26) Food for thought: Jesus Christ had to read about his future suffering as he grew up. (

 Isa 45:22-25) Do you suppose he considers converting to Christianity?
-At this late date; do you suppose he could?
+At this late date; do you suppose he could actually do that?

 Annotation: The "little horn" and the "last wicked king"